Kvis-Dev/Useful-scripts/README.md

 Make backups of MySQL database, puts it into separate directory.
 Makes N backup files per day (depends on how many times you run it), removes all files but the last from previous days' backup folders.

+*install_venvwrapper.sh*

+Installs virtualenv and virtualenvwrapper and adds correct data to .hgrc